NicoleVou/NicoleVou.github.io/_posts/2016-10-09-Week-Seven.md

 Next week I look forward to being done with all my midterms.
 I am going to start working on the next project.
 I am not making the same mistake as last time and have already found a partner.

 ### Tip-of-the-week###
+Paying attention and taking notes in class seemed to be the most beneficial way to study for the test.
+Looking through my own notes from the class helped alot more than reading the notes he posted, but they were also a good supplement.
+So pay attention in class!